Work Permits

 Under Age 12

-Prohibited except in entertainment industry.
-For entertainment work permits contact:
+Prohibited except in the entertainment industry.
+For entertainment work permits, contact:

 State Industrial Welfare Commissioner’s Office